 Scoop and Roll into Ball: Then scoop 1 tablespoon of peanut butter blossoms cookie dough and roll it into a ball.

 Bake: I bake my peanut butter blossoms for 8 minutes and then pop the Hershey’s Kiss onto the center of the cookie, gently pressing down to secure the Kiss into the cookie.
-I then bake the cookie for 2 more minutes, for a total of 10 minutes.
+I then bake the cookie for 2 more minutes, for 10 minutes.

 How to Make Ahead, Store and Freeze Peanut Butter Blossoms

 To store.
-Let the baked cookies cool completely, then place on parchment lined layers in an airtight container.
+Let the baked cookies cool completely, then place them on parchment-lined layers in an airtight container.
 The baked peanut butter blossoms cookies should stay fresh for up to one week.

 To freeze.
-Scoop the cookie dough as directed and place onto a parchment lined baking sheet.
+Scoop the cookie dough as directed and place it onto a parchment-lined baking sheet.
 Place the baking sheet into the freezer for 30 minutes so that each cookie dough ball individually freezes.
-Once frozen, transfer the frozen peanut butter blossom cookie dough balls into a zip top freezer-safe bag for up to 3 months.
+Once frozen, transfer the frozen peanut butter blossom cookie dough balls into a zip-top freezer-safe bag for up to 3 months.
 When ready to bake the cookies, roll the frozen peanut butter blossom dough balls in the granulated sugar and bake from frozen, adding about 3 minutes to the baking time before adding the chocolate Kiss.